nehaljwani/team.exiv2.org/book/IMaEA.md

 } // visitMakerNote
 ```

-To complete the story, here's TiffImage::valid() and TiffImage::visit():
+To complete the story, here's TiffImage::valid() and TiffImage::accept().
+We need two flavours of accept.
+The default assumes tiffDict.
+The makernote handlers pass their TagDict to accept().

 ```cpp
 bool TiffImage::valid()